 - 4 ounces jarred capers, drained

-- Place the ingredients into your food processor in this order: garlic, salt, pepper, olive oil, artichoke hearts, and half the amount of capers.
+- Place the ingredients into your food processor in this order: garlic, salt, pepper, olive oil, artichoke hearts, half the amount of capers, and the lemon juice.
 Pulse until very well combined.

 - Transfer the mixture to a mixing bowl and add the rest of the capers and the parsley.
 Toss together.